 Let me speak as an Anglo-Celtic Australian resident and citizen.
 Even here, there is polarization around these issues.
 The only way to overcome this is to reach out to your ‘enemy’ and find common ground, with a sincere desire to understand and look for solutions.
 This involves give and take.
-The ‘watermelons’ in the Greens and the ‘rednecks’ in the countryside may seem a world apart, but there is commonality; a concern for humanity and our future together.
+The ‘watermelons’ in the Greens and the ‘rednecks’ in the countryside may seem a world apart, but there is commonality; they’re both red.
+All jokes aside, I believe they both share a concern for humanity and our future together.
 Whilst one side may be keen to see racial and ethnic differences melt away and our human commonalities emerge, the other side seeks to retain the colour of national diversity and the time to absorb and process changes.
 Whilst for one side, change can’t happen soon enough, the other side calls for change to stop.
 In reality, neither side is as extreme as they appear.
 In a democratic community, it means there HAS to be a compromise to avoid conflict.
 Ethnic preservationists ask for a slow-down, a chance to assess mutliculturalism and make it true.
 To me, multiculturalism has become bastardized by economic opportunism and rapid, high levels of immigration.
 A significant drop in Australia’s immigration levels would slow the unprecedented rate of population growth and prevent the ravaging to the environment that breaks the hearts of Greens.
 It would also afford time to make sense of our current cultural mix.
 Business, government and other open-border advocates have different motives, but they all give little consideration to the social stresses their policies create.
 Living cheek-to-jowl with every conceivable ethnic group increases the psychological load on individuals, many of whom are already cognitively occupied with issues of sex and sexuality, not to mention stagnant wages, technological change and the disruption of infrastructure expansion.
 The complexities of these issues are repeatedly underestimated by the advocates of non-discriminatory, high immigration levels.
 It’s a win-win for both sides to slow this down.
 However, the radicals on the left will have to accept that ethnic diversity between nations remains more or less as it is for the time being and borders are not going to be as open as they’d like them to be.

 What will the ‘alt-right’ have to compromise on?